AliakseiBychyk/nodejs_test_assignment/README.md

 ```
 https://nodejs-test-assignment.herokuapp.com/page=9
 ```
-or send request with Postman on this endpoint.
+or send request with Postman to this endpoint.